-For those assets not re-valued as part of the rolling programme or subject to impairment review, the Council is not aware of any material change in value therefore the valuations have not been updated.
+For those assets not re-valued as part of the rolling programme or subject to impairment review, the Council is not aware of any material change in value therefore the valuations have not been updated. £14.58m of the total £19.116m revaluation in 2015-16 relates to Council Dwellings, which was derived using the services of an external valuer and in accordance with the Beacon principle.

-Valuations of Non-Current Assets Carried at Current Value
+Valuations of Non-Current Assets Carried at Current/Fair Value